Several conditions may occur even among healthy people while in transit.

 Jet lag can be minimized by starting to adjust sleep and wake times 1 or 2 days before departure to coincide with those of the destination time zone.
-In flight, a person should avoid smoking, caffeine, and excessive alcohol.
+In flight, a person should avoid caffeine and excessive alcohol.
 Managing exposure to light can also help travelers adjust to a new time zone.

 People traveling westward tend to awaken earlier and feel tired earlier than they should by local time.
 For example, if people who normally wake up at 7 AM and go to bed at 11 PM travel 3 time zones west, they tend to awaken at 4 AM local time and feel the need for sleep by 8 PM.
 To adjust, people should try to get bright sunlight in the late afternoon and try to stay up until the appropriate bedtime.

 People traveling eastward tend to awaken later and stay awake longer than they should by local time.
 For example, if people who normally wake up at 7 AM and go to bed at 11 PM travel 3 time zones east, they tend to awaken at 10 AM local time and not feel the need for sleep until 2 AM.
 To adjust, people should get bright sunlight in the early morning.
 Those who had an overnight flight should try to remain physically active until evening and try not to nap.

 Short-acting sedatives (sleeping pills Prescription sleep aids The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
 Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more ) may help people fall asleep at the appropriate local time after eastward travel.
 However, sedatives may have side effects, such as daytime drowsiness, amnesia, and nighttime insomnia.
 Long-acting sedatives, such as diazepam, can cause confusion and falls in older people and should be avoided.

 Dehydration can be prevented by drinking fluids and by avoiding alcohol and caffeine.
 Dry skin can be treated with moisturizers.

 Spread of infection on airplanes and cruise ships often receives media attention but is relatively uncommon.
 Although colds are probably the most common infection, concern is greatest for